Sharing personal information brings people closer together. But how do you know when you’ve gone too far—or when someone else has ulterior motives?

 Managing the access that other people have to us is essential for well-being.
 What type of privacy poses the biggest challenge in your own life?

 I got up at 5:30 a.m to walk my dog; the next 8 to 10 hours are a complete blank.
 I did not have a stroke or other malignant event; here's why I did not see it coming.

 Quasi-courtship behaviors energize our everyday relationships and can be a force for good in work situations where cooperation and creativity are key.

 Other people frequently try to deceive us about their feelings.
 Here's what to be on the alert for.

 The "liking gap" explains why you should feel upbeat after meeting new people.

-Zombies combine the worst of both worlds: they terrify us and creep us out at the same time.
+Zombies combine the worst of two different horror movie themes: they terrify us and creep us out at the same time.

 Personality traits can be good predictors of behavior, but not always.
 How can we tell when they will be useful?